 A dog needs to be with his pack.
 You and your family are what your dog considers to be his pack.
-Living him alone most of the time will surely result in a list of behavioral issues such as escaping or excessive digging or barking.
+Leaving him alone most of the time will surely result in a list of behavioral issues such as escaping or excessive digging or barking.

 Dogs are sociable.
 They need to be with other dogs or their humans.
 They require some quality time with you.
 Play with them, walk with them, and talk to them – these means a lot to your canine companion.

 Dogs don’t like to be in one place with too many dogs.
 Defensive behavior can be seen on dogs who are not used to socialize with a lot of strange dogs.
 But depending on your dog, you can observe their behavior if your dog is able to deal with several other dogs just fine.
 If he also likes to roughhouse, then dog parks should not be a problem

 You don’t like to be woken up suddenly for no apparent reason right.
 Same is true with our dogs.
 Older dogs prone to be annoyed with sudden sleep interruption.
 Due to their age and the loss of their sense of hearing, they can get scared and may bite if someone just touched them out of nowhere.